 Traditionally, speech features such as \acp{mfcc} or \acp{hfcc} are used for \ac{kws} with \ac{dtw} \cite{von2010perceptual}.
-In this work, a discriminatively trained embedding model based on the TACos loss\cite{wilkinghoff2024tacos} is considered to extract features suitable for \ac{kws} with \ac{dtw}.
+In contrast to these traditional frame-level acoustic features, we operate on learned frame-level embeddings obtained from a discriminatively trained embedding model based on the TACos loss \cite{wilkinghoff2024tacos}.
 This loss extends the AdaCos loss \cite{zhang2019adacos} from learning individual embeddings to sequences of embeddings with the same temporal resolution as the input spectrogram.
-More concretely, spectrograms are divided into short overlapping segments, and the embedding model must predict the keyword class and the position of the segment within the original keyword sample.
-This enables the model to learn discriminative embeddings that change over time and thus are more suitable to be used as templates for \ac{dtw}.
-After training the model, each segment of the spectrogram $x(i_\text{seg})\in\mathbb{R}^{T\times M}$ is converted to a sequence of embeddings $\phi(x(i_\text{seg}))\in\mathbb{R}^{T\times D}$ as illustrated in \Cref{fig:embeddings}.
-By doing so, a spectrogram $x_\text{sample}\in\mathbb{R}^{T_\text{sample}\times M}$ of arbitrary length can be converted to a sequence of embeddings $\phi(x_\text{sample})\in\mathbb{R}^{T_\text{sample}\times D}$ with the same length. \iftrue
+More concretely, spectrograms are divided into short overlapping segments, and the embedding model is trained to predict both the keyword class and the position of each segment within the original keyword sample.
+This enables the model to learn discriminative embeddings that evolve over time and are therefore well suited to be used as templates for \ac{dtw}.
+After training the model, each segment of the spectrogram $x(i_\text{seg})\in\mathbb{R}^{T\times M}$ is converted to a sequence of embeddings $\phi(x(i_\text{seg}))\in\mathbb{R}^{T\times D}$, as illustrated in \Cref{fig:embeddings}.
+After aggregating embeddings belonging to overlapping segments, a spectrogram $x_\text{sample}\in\mathbb{R}^{T_\text{sample}\times M}$ of arbitrary length is mapped to a frame-aligned sequence of embeddings $\phi(x_\text{sample})\in\mathbb{R}^{T_\text{sample}\times D}$. \iftrue

 \fi